Global stocks extend rally, oil edges off 11-year low

 In China, the blue-chip CSI 300 index broke a four-day winning streak and closed down 0.3 percent while the Shanghai Composite index ended down 0.4 percent.

-State news agency Xinhua said slashing China's excess steel capacity would be a top priority for the government over the next five years. [nL3N14C1ZC]
+China's state news agency Xinhua said slashing the country's excess steel capacity would be a top priority for the government over the next five years.

 MSCI's all-country world stocks index was up 0.36 percent, though it is down 4.5 percent for the year.

+Equity investors were encouraged after gains of 1 percent in the Dow Jones industrial average lifted Wall Street for a second day on Tuesday.

+Data on Tuesday showed U.S. economic growth in the third quarter was revised down slightly to a 2.0 percent annual pace but this still beat forecasts.

-Oil prices rose off lows plumbed earlier in the week.
-Brent crude, the global benchmark, stood at $36.65 a barrel, up 54 cents, still close to an 11-year low of $35.98 touched late on Tuesday.
+Oil prices struggled to lift off lows plumbed earlier in the week.
+Brent crude, the global benchmark, stood at $36.50 a barrel, up 39 cents, having touched an 11-year low of $35.98 late on Tuesday.

 The dollar strengthened versus the euro and held broadly steady against a basket of major currencies.